-Most people all around the world agree to the fact that Prophet Adam (A.S) was the first human being on earth.
+Most people all around the world agree with the fact that Prophet Adam (A.S) was the first human being on earth.
 However, many of these people are not aware of the fact that the first footprint of Prophet Adam (A.S) can be found in Sri Lanka.

 Adam’s Peak or Sri Pada and the Peak Wilderness Sanctuary are bordered by the Horton Plains National Park.
-The Wilderness sanctuary pans out over a crescent shaped 25 miles of land which contains both forests and mountains.
+The Wilderness sanctuary pans out over a crescent-shaped 25 miles of land which contains both forests and mountains.

 The path leading up the mountain is reportedly extremely steep and the climbing chains or ropes are placed by Alexander the Great.
 Atop the mountains are a small Buddhist temple and the Saman shrine which hosts the massive and intriguing footprint.

-Adam’s Peak is also known by some as Samanalakande which translates to the ‘butterfly mountain’ since a huge swarm of butterflies travels every year to the mountain top for their final migration after which they die on the mountaintop.
+Adam’s Peak is also known by some as Samanalakande which translates to the ‘butterfly mountain’ since a huge swarm of butterflies travels every year to the mountaintop for their final migration after which they die on the mountaintop.

 Even for those who do not come to attain blessings from this shrine, many researchers and travel enthusiasts go to the mountaintop to study the culture and religious importance of the peak.
 Whatever the reality of this peak, I think the place is worth visiting.